NativeScript/docs/content/guide/platform-version-handling.md

 ## Android

+The [@nativescript/android](https://github.com/NativeScript/android) dependency is good to keep your project up to date with as it often contains system level updates and requirements.

-There are 2 key Android files in your project to keep an eye on with platform versioning over time:
+Beyond that, there are 2 key Android files in your project to keep an eye on with platform versioning over time:

 1. `app.gradle`: [Gradle](https://gradle.org/) build configuration for Android which contains minimum, maximum and build-tools SDK targets.